 “You’ll find out.
 You can handle a bullet in the brain, you can handle her.”

 “You see that entrance behind the sandbags?
-Go down the stairs to the basement and knock on the door.
-I’ll pick you up right here at 8:30 on Mondary morning.
+Go down the stairs to the basement.
+Apartment 102.
+I’ll pick you up right here at 8:30 on Monday morning.
 Don’t keep me waiting.
 Oh, almost forgot.
 I’m supposed to give you some cash to tie you over until then.”
-Leroy handed him ten one hundred dollar bills.
+Leroy handed him ten $100 bills.

 “That won’t get you very far.
 And it’s all you’ve got till your first paycheck.”